Mindless Self Indulgence (usually shortened to MSI) is an American electronic band formed in New York City in 1997.

 - Punctuated!
 For!
 Emphasis!: "DICKS!
 ARE!
 FOR!
 MY!
 FRIENDS!"

-- Recycled Soundtrack: The bonus track "I Am Not Here To Make Any Friends" from How I Learned... is an edited studio version of the final boss theme from Lollipop Chainsaw.
+- Recycled Soundtrack: The bonus track "I Am Not Here to Make Any Friends" from How I Learned... is an edited studio version of the final boss theme from Lollipop Chainsaw, which Jimmy worked on.

 - Self-Backing Vocalist: Employed in many songs; it's especially noticeable during live performances where Jimmy's singing can be sporadic at times.